The History of the Sign Industry

 After the 12th century following the Dark Ages, was an economic restoration period.
 Rich craftsmen and merchants had their own signs with a symbol.
 Some of them had their own symbol which made them noticeable among others, this was the logo of the early times.

-According to the English laws, since the 17th century, every establishment was ought to have a sign representing the services that they provide.
+According to Common law, since the 17th century, every establishment was supposed to have a sign representing the services that they provide.
 For instance, a shoemaker had a sign with the symbol of a shoe.
-For making signs they used such materials as iron, wood and textiles.
-Still then, letters could be found on a sign very seldom, as most people didn’t know how to read.
+For sign making they used materials such as iron, wood and textiles.
+Still, letters could be found on a sign very seldom back then, as most people didn’t know how to read.

-By the 18th century outdoor signs were getting bigger and heavier.
-This caused quite a few accidents on the road and Charles the 2nd decided that outdoor signs shouldn’t be fixed across the roads.
+By the 18th century signs were getting bigger and heavier.
+This caused quite a few accidents on the road and Charles the 2nd decided that big signs shouldn’t be fixed across the roads.

 The first electric signs

 The 19th century brought the era of electric Signs.
 The first gas illuminated sign was made in 1840 in Chicago, Illinois for P. T. Barnum Museum.
 The Sign was able to work 5 hours straight.
-After this, gas-illuminated signs spread across America and Europe.
-They were used for the signs of a retail store, banks and theatre marquee signs.
+After this, such kind of light up signs for business spread across America and Europe.
+They were used as a retail store signs, bank signs, restaurant signs and theatre marquee signs.

 The first Sign illuminated with incandescent bulbs was made in 1881.
 It read, “EDISON”.
 In 1882 it was displayed at International Electrical Exposition.